mookyjan/Android-Architecture-MVVM/README.md

 ### Structure of the code ###
-this project is based on MVVM architecture pattern to get data from https://docs.spacexdata.com/ and the libraries used here are
+this project is based on MVVM architecture pattern to get data from https://docs.spacexdata.com/ to show a list and onclick go to detail page. and the libraries used here are
 Retrofit,Rxjava2, Dagger2 and Glide and Android Architecture component. and for the simplicity of this project many things have been kept sample